bserdar/oca-spec/RFCs/004-bserdar-projection/README.md

 The need for projection overlay arose in the context of generating a vaccination certificate from FHIR messages.
 The projection overlay can specify how to build most, if not all of the fields necessary to build such a certificate that later can be signed to produce a VC.
+By publishing a set of projection overlays from different source schemas to a target schema, it becomes possible to formally prescribe how to translate different formats used in the field to the required input.

 Projection overlay is also needed in data exchange use-cases where the input data schema is different from the exchange data schema, which can also be different from the storage schema.